terminalcloud/apps/docs/osclass.md

 ## About Osclass
 **OSClass** is all you need to easily create your own classifieds website.
-It's an open sources application to create your advertisement or listings site.
+It's an open source application to create your advertisement or listings site.

 ---